|

 - Is

 the phone new or refurbished?
-Some wireless providers offer a
+Some prepaid wireless providers

 large